daphnesmit/use-cornify/README.md

 Check out the [/example](https://github.com/daphnesmit/use-cornify/tree/master/example) directory for a full fletched example of the hook.
 A demo can be found here: [use-cornify.surge.sh](https://use-cornify.surge.sh)

+Start cornifying by adding the below code.
+Then start entering the Konami code and see the magic happen instantly!

+Pro Tip: Use as an easter egg on your next website!

+Konami code: ↑ ↑ ↓ ↓ ← → ← → b a
 ```typescript
 /**
  * useCornify